Almost everything occurring in today’s world can only be described as ALL WRONG! Why, when things go wrong, do so few search for the cause?

 Throughout history, men have been oppressed by corrupt, power-hungry dictators.

 The world population has more than tripled in the last seventy years, to over 7 billion.
-It has more than doubled since 1960, and is predicted to reach 9.34 billion by 2050.
-The forty-nine poorest, least-developed nations will actually triple to a population of nearly two billion.
+It has more than doubled since 1960, and is predicted to reach between 9.3 and 10.9 billion by 2050.
+The forty-eight poorest, least-developed nations will actually triple to a population of nearly two billion.
 This worldwide population growth will bring staggering problems!

-Just 2.5 percent of the earth’s water is fresh.
+Just 2.5 percent of the Earth’s water is fresh.
 Only 20 percent of this (or 0.5 percent) is accessible ground or surface water.
-Current population needs consume over half of this available water.
-By 2025, water use is expected to rise by 50 percent in developing countries, and 18 percent in other areas.
-As the earth grows by 75 million additional people per year it requires an amount of water equivalent to the mighty Rhine River.
+Current population needs consume 54 percent of this available water.
+By 2050, it will need 90 percent—because the Earth grows by 80 million additional people annually (requiring an amount of water equivalent to the mighty Rhine River every year).
 Also, developing countries dump, untreated, 90-95 percent of sewage and 70 percent of industrial waste into surface waters.
 Population growth guarantees that this problem will only grow worse.
-In addition, chemical runoff from fertilizers, pesticides, and acid rain sufficiently ruin water quality, making it unusable.
+In addition, chemical runoff from fertilizers, pesticides, and acid rain effectively ruin water quality, making it unusable.
 Some experts predict the world will also completely run out of usable drinking water by 2050.

-Take a moment to consider just this single staggering thought!
+Take a moment to consider this final staggering thought!

 Population growth continues to outpace food production.
-There are 850 million people who are chronically malnourished and 2 billion who lack “food security.”
-Only fifteen crop species provide 90 percent of the world’s food, yet it is estimated that 60,000 different plant species could reach extinction by just 2025!
-Yet, by that year, the projected 8 billion inhabitants of Earth will require twice today’s food needs, with greatly improved distribution, to eradicate hunger.
+There are 800 million people who are chronically malnourished and two billion who lack “food security.”
+Only 15 crop species provide 90 percent of the world’s food, yet it is estimated that 60,000 different plant species could reach extinction by just 2025!
+Yet, by that year, the projected eight billion inhabitants of Earth will require twice today’s food needs, with greatly improved distribution, to eradicate hunger.
 But few experts see this as remotely possible.

 Each day, 160,000 people move from rural areas to cities.
 This is happening fastest in under-developed countries.
-Naturally, enormous problems are resulting from sanitation, overcrowding, access to modern health services, and the ability of schools to absorb the increase of students.
+Naturally, enormous problems are resulting from sanitation, overcrowding, lack of access to modern health services, and the inability of schools to absorb the increase of students.

 Today’s world is full of overcrowded, smog-filled cities.
 Pollution, drought and dwindling, contaminated water supplies are all leading to man’s final hour.